The Wallenberg Family: From Swedish Banking to Global Industrial Dominance

 Marcus Wallenberg Sr. raised two sons, Jacob Wallenberg and Marcus “Dodde” Wallenberg Jr., who played significant roles in the family business.
 Jacob (1892-1980), after graduating from both the Royal Swedish Naval Academy and the Stockholms School of Economics, worked for banks in Basel, London, and New York, and eventually joined SEB in 1918.
 He was appointed Vice CEO and member of the board of directors of the bank in 1920, eventually becoming its CEO in 1927, a position he held for 19 years.
 Fun fact is that Jacob also dominated the Nordic sailing scene for over thirty years, winning several editions of Gotland Runt – the world’s largest annual ocean sailing race.

-Marcus “Dodde” Wallenberg Jr. (1899-1982) was arguably the most prominent figures in the banking and industrial sectors of Sweden throughout the 20th century.
+Marcus “Dodde” Wallenberg Jr. (1899-1982) was arguably the most prominent figure in the banking and industrial sectors of Sweden throughout the 20th century.
 He overtook the CEO position at SEB from his brother in 1946, a position he would hold until 1958.
 Marcus essentially took part in every major business-related decision for half a century, from 1930 up until his death in 1982.
 Whether it was restructuring Atlas Diesel (now Atlas Copco) towards focusing more on its compressor technique (his first major task), developing the first Saab fighter jets, or conducting trade negotiations with the allies during World War II, Marcus had a hand in every part of the game.

 Like his brother Jacob, Marcus was also very interested in sailing, actually participating in the Olympics in 1936.
 But his primary hobby was tennis, where he held elite status and became Swedish Indoor Champion in the years 1920 and 1926.
-Notably, he also participated in Wimbledon and Davis Cup.
+Notably, he also participated in Wimbledon and the Davis Cup.

 Fourth Generation

 Marcus “Dodde” Wallenberg Jr. had two sons, Marc Wallenberg Jr. (1924-1971) and Peter Wallenberg Sr. (1926-2015).
-The former was destined to assume leadership of the family’s interests – the bank SEB being in the center of things – and his education was diligently planned by his father.
+The former was destined to assume leadership of the family’s interests – the bank SEB being at the center of things – and his education was diligently planned by his father.
 Much to the father’s disappointment however, Marc had trouble keeping up with the demanding education.
 This hindered him from studying at the Stockholm School of Economics, and he would instead opt for Harvard, eventually earning his MBA in 1949.
 He then pursued what now almost was the regular game plan for the Wallenbergs in their twenties – an array of internships at international banks.
 And finally, he was brought into the family bank SEB in 1953.

 Five years later Marc succeeded his father and became CEO of the bank.
 But things weren’t going to turn out as people might have expected.
 After working tirelessly in the fusion between Skandinaviska Banken and Stockholms Enskilda Bank, forming the SEB we know today, and likely much pressure from the public as well as the father, Marc sadly took his own life in 1971.

-The tragic passing of Marc resulted in the return of his, somewhat forgotten brother Peter Wallenberg Sr. Peter had taken an unconventional career path, starting out on the floor of family-owned Atlas Copco in Africa, working his way up.
+The tragic passing of Marc resulted in the return of his, somewhat forgotten brother Peter Wallenberg Sr. Peter had taken an unconventional career path, starting out on the floor of family-owned Atlas Copco in Africa, and working his way up.
 Peter and his father never quite got along, and he figured he’d have to be the architect of his own future.
-But when Marc – the designated successor – passed, Peter became increasingly involved in family business.
+But when Marc – the designated successor – passed, Peter became increasingly involved in the family business.

 When the father also passed in 1982, Peter became the man in charge, many doubting him at first.
 But he would prove everyone wrong.
 From that point up until his death, he internationalized the group and carried through various restructurings, among other things buying back shares in Atlas Copco and Stora Kopparberg from Volvo.
-This by forming what is now the Patricia Industries part of the family investment company – Investor AB.
+He did this by forming what is now the Patricia Industries part of the family investment company – Investor AB.

 Fifth Generation

 By the turn of the millennium, the fifth generation, including Jacob Wallenberg (born 1956) Marcus “Husky” Wallenberg (born 1956), and Peter “Poker” Wallenberg Jr. (born 1959), assumed control.
-Jacob, son of Peter Sr. has through the years become a prominent banker and industrialist.
+Jacob, son of Peter Sr., has through the years become a prominent banker and industrialist.
 He’s probably most recognized in business circles as the Chairman of Investor AB.

 Jacob has held several significant positions in the banking and industrial sectors.
 Among other things being on the boards of companies such as Atlas Copco, SAS, The Coca-Cola Company, and Electrolux, as well as Chairman of SEB.